keanukf/DSND_Term2/README.md

 ![Sentiment Analysis](/images/sentiment.png)

 ## 3.3 Deployment of the web app
 For the deployment of the web app I chose Heroku and took a template of Udacity, for a basic web application.
-A lot of problems and debugging was caused by the implementation of NLP algorithms and packages, e.g. the `nltk` package, because therefore some extra files like the `nltk.txt` including nltk corpora downnload specifications, was necessary.
-Afterall the web app was finally deployed on heroku with the user of python and flask.
+A lot of problems and debugging was caused by the implementation of NLP algorithms and packages, e.g. the `nltk` package, because therefore some extra files like the `nltk.txt` including nltk corpora download specifications, was necessary.
+Afterall the web app was finally deployed on Heroku with the user of python and flask.

 # 4. Limitations and possible improvements